 Bishopdale Community Trust

 The Trust also works with the wider community to enhance life in Bishopdale.
-We produce a quarterly community newsletter called the Bishopdale Bulletin and run an annual community festival, Celebrate Bishopdale!
+We produce a quarterly community newsletter called the Bishopdale Bulletin, publish the online Bishopdale Directory, and help run an annual community festival, Celebrate Bishopdale!

 We believe that every human being has a unique value, which arises from each person’s personality, life experiences, family background, race, colour, gender, sexual orientation, social class, age, religious and political beliefs; every human being has the right to self-fulfilment.

 Our vision is focusing on the needs of the local community and beyond that provides direction and the resources to meet practical, emotional, spiritual and social needs.